stgm/scientific-programming-1/21 Integrals/60 Extra/10 Extra.md

 If the sequence converges you should draw the point in blue, else if it diverges you have to draw the point in white.

 Although you'll have to determine which definition of convergence for yourself in this assignment, the speed with which this happens will be ignored in this assignment.
-As a result the plot will only consist of two colours.
+As a result the plot will only consist of two colors.
 Somewhat more boring than the official plot of course, but plenty challenging enough for this assignment.

 **Specification for the scan (plot):**